it-vecherka/jnoid/README.md

   flatMapAll: (f)-> @flatMapGeneric(f, false)
   flatMapLast: (f)-> @flatMapGeneric(f, true)
 ```
-We can also define `skipDuplicates` which is extremely useful:
+We can also define `skipDuplicates` which is extremely useful.
 ```coffeescript
   withStateMachine: (initState, f) ->
     state = initState